buildpacks/spec/image-extension.md

 Each extension MUST have an `extension.toml` file in its root directory.

 Extensions participate in the buildpack [detection](#detector) process, with the same `UID`, `GID`, and interface for `/bin/detect`.
 However:
-- Detection is optional for extensions, and they are assumed to pass detection when it is not present.
+- Detection is optional for extensions, and they are assumed to pass detection when `/bin/detect` is not present.
 A `/bin/detect` that exits with a 0 exit code passes detection, and fails otherwise.
 - Extensions MUST only output `provides` entries to the build plan.
 They MUST NOT output `requires`.
 - Extensions MUST all precede buildpacks in [order](#ordertoml-toml) definitions.
 - Extensions MUST always be optional.